Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 **Prediction**

 Forecasting or prediction tasks.
 The potential for massive amounts of data to improve prediction is undeniable.
 However, just like the causal inference setting, it is of utmost importance that we know the process that generated the data, so that biases due to unknown or unobserved systematic selection can be minimized.
 Predictive policing is a good example of the challenges.
-The criminal justice system generates massive amounts of data that can be used to better allocate police resources - but if the data do not represent the population at large, the predictions will be biased.
+The criminal justice system generates massive amounts of data that can be used to better allocate police resources - but if the data do not represent the population at large, the predictions could be biased, and more importantly, the interventions assigned using those predictions could harm society.

 ---